American fridge freezers

 We continually monitor and vary the assessments that underpin our reviews to take account of changing standards and areas of concern.

 We are therefore not recommending any appliances with flammable plastic backing.
-All plastic-backed fridge freezers have been made Don't Buys, regardless of how else they performed in our chilling and freezing tests.
+All fridge freezers with this type of backing have been made Don't Buys, regardless of how else they performed in our chilling and freezing tests.

 Watch our fridge freezer fires video to see what happens.